gitkamaal/niner-rate/README.md

-When picking up a new story, create a new branch off of master, the name should be a description of what the story entails A pull request will need to be created and approved by other members before merging the feature branch with master We cannot edit main branch directly and make commits.
+When picking up a new story, create a new branch off of master, the name should be a description of what the story entails A pull request will need to be created and approved by other members before merging the feature branch with master We cannot edit main branch directly and make commits

 ## File Structure